From the deployment

 Orders outpaced the coordination layer before month one closed.

 The sales team fielded inquiries across every channel standard in Indian trade: phone, in-person, chat.
 Approvals happened over phone.
 Factory coordination happened in person.
-Nobody had a single view of what had been ordered, what had been approved, and what the factory should pack that day.
+Google Sheets had a single view of what had been ordered, what had been approved, and what the factory should pack that day.

 The failure wasn't dramatic.
 No orders fell through.
-But with 12 buyers placing orders across multiple pack sizes and 11 SKUs, no one person can hold the full picture.
-Every order required someone to carry the status in their head until the next handoff.
+But with 12 buyers placing orders across multiple pack sizes and 11 SKUs, Google sheets was unable to hold the full picture.
 The team hit the ceiling a human coordination layer always has — before the 3-month plan said they should.

 The problem wasn't missing discipline or the wrong people.
-The problem was structural: phone calls and chat threads are not a pipeline.
+The problem was structural: phone calls and chat threads summarized to spreadsheets are not a pipeline.
 They are a queue that only one person can see at a time.

 The decision